The kissing polynomials and their Hankel determinants: Asymptotic analysis of multivariate oscillatory integrals

+where $c_1^{[N]},\ldots,c_N^{[N]}>0$ are zeros of the $N$-th Laguerre polynomial.
+The same is true for $p_{2N+1}(z)$, except for a single zero on the pure imaginary axis. \end{theorem}

-\subsection{The case $n=2N$}
+\subsubsection{The case $n=2N$}

-The analysis in section \S\ref{s:symmetricintegral} needs minor modifications in view of the fact that the function $f$ itself now depends on $\omega$.
+The analysis in section \S\ref{sc: asy anal Hankel} needs minor modifications in view of the fact that the function $f$ itself now depends on $\omega$.
 The derivatives of $F = f g^2$ have an expansion in inverse powers of $\omega$ and we have to take this into account.
 Recall that contributions to the asymptotic expansion (\ref{eq:integral_expansion}) can be thought of as originating from vertices $\MM{v} \in {\mathcal V}_{n,r}$ with $r$ $(-1)$s and $n-r$ $(+1)$s.

-Our first question is: which vertices contribute to the leading order term in the expansion of $I_n[f]$?
-Before, it was $\MM{v} \in {\mathcal V}_{2N,N}$.
-Here, in spite of the fact that $f$ depends on $\omega$, little changes.
-The leading order term still originates in vertices with minimal weight.
+Our first question is: which vertices contribute to the leading order term in the expansion of $I_n[f]$ in this case?
+Before, it was $\MM{v} \in {\mathcal V}_{2N,N}$, i.e.\ vertices with minimal weight.
+In the current case, in spite of the dependence of $f$ on $\omega$, little changes, and the leading order term still originates in vertices with minimal weight.